clintonboys/clintonboys.com/content/posts/aus-nz/index.md

 In Australia, the country is split into six states and two territories, and each state or territory contains a number of *electorates*, which are geographical areas with relatively equal populations who each elect one of 150 members to the lower house of parliament.

-In New Zealand, the system (called MMP - Mixed Member Proportional) is more complicated.
+In New Zealand, the system (called MMP &mdash; Mixed Member Proportional) is more complicated.

 First of all, the country (which has no states) is split into population-based electorates *twice*: once for the general population (giving 64 electorates), and a different split for Maori citizens who choose to enrol on a different electoral roll (giving an additional 7 electorates, called Maori electorates).
 Candidates are chosen in a simple first-past-the-post contest (no preferences, making this step much simpler than in Australia).